iiradia/kPOD/README.md

 ![k-POD-result](https://github.com/iiradia/kPOD/blob/master/images/kPODExample2%20(1).jpg) ![k-Means-result](https://github.com/iiradia/kPOD/blob/master/images/kMeansExample2%20(1).jpg)

+*Note: Colors are randomly assigned for each image and they do not indicate the same clusters of data across images.*

 As shown, the k-POD algorithm shows only small decreases in accuracy over k-Means while accomplishing a clustering task that would be otherwise computationally expensive with missing data.
 In addition, the k-Means algorithm shown above is used on the complete data set, since k-Means does not work on data sets with missing values.

 ## Citation